adamsilver/fdpb/01-a-registration-form.md

 Despite our efforts to create an inclusive, simple and friction-free registration experience, we can't eliminate human error.
 People make mistakes and when they do, we should make remedying them as easy as possible.

 When it comes to form validaton, there are a number of important details to consider.
-Choosing when to give feedback, through to how to display that feedback, down to the formulation of a good error message&mdash;all of these things need to be taken into account.
+Choosing when to give feedback, through to how to display that feedback, down to the formulation of a good error message - all of these things need to be taken into account.

 ### HTML5 Validation